observing/balancerbattle/README.md

 ## Kernel tuning

 After all the proxies are installed we need to do some socket tuning.
-This information was generously stolen from the internets:
+This information was generously stolen from the internet:

 ```
 vim /etc/sysctl.conf